JVanBuskirk/PyoFilter/README.md

 Known Issues

 OSX
-- Audio Units will build and load into Reaper and Logic but fail to load into Max, Juce Plugin Host, and Tracktion.
+- Audio Units will build and load into Reaper, Logic, Ardour5 but fail to load into Max, Juce Plugin Host, and Tracktion.
 - VST will build but fails to load into any host

 Win